Mickleover 95 F.C has a great history!

 The club has come a long way since the foundations were put in place by our founding members.
 We continue to play competitive football successfully within Derby’s leagues.
 Our core values remain the same now as they did 25 years ago.
 We have helped develop the football and social skills of hundreds of kids over the years, something that we will continue to do in all the years we have ahead of us.

 In 2017 we had 4 teams competing competitively, two of which were in their last season at our club as they were two U18 teams.
-However, due to our exceptional growth we now have 9 competitive teams for the 21/22 season, including an additional U16's team and a newly formed U7's team.
-We also have an envious academy set up for U5's & U6's which is incredibly popular and lets our players of the future have fun!
+However, due to our exceptional growth we now have 13 competitive teams for the 22/23 season.
+We also have an envious academy set up for U4's & U5's which is incredibly popular!